Planet Formation at Cosmic Dawn: Planetesimals in H$_2$O-Rich Disks Around Low-Mass Stars: Results

-As shown in the top panel of Figure~\ref{fig:alphaGI}, $\alpha_{\rm GI}$ is smallest near the inner 1.0~AU the disk but larger in its outer regions, so mass transport is strongest in the intermediate and outer regions and weakest in the inner few AU.
-This gradient in $\alpha_{\rm GI}$ creates a bottleneck in the inner several AU where mass transport is blocked and the GI is suppressed by high temperatures and strong shear \citep{Vorobyov2024}.
-A dead zone forms, characterized by local gas density and pressure enhancements as shown in Figure~\ref{fig:alphaGI}.
-It has characteristics similar to those in layered disk models \citep{Gammie1996}, except that the dead zone here is due to the suppression of the GI, not the suppression of magnetorotational instability (MRI, but see Section~\ref{Sect:paramspace}).
-We note that $\alpha_{\rm GI}$ is negligible prior to the formation of the disk ($t < 25$~kyr) and beyond the disk outer edge at later evolution times because the spatial distribution of matter there is nearly axisymmetric and gravitational torques are small.
-Also, $\alpha_{\rm GI}$ greatly exceeds the background viscous $\alpha_{\rm visc}=10^{-4}$ (which is non-zero due to assumed low-level hydrodynamic turbulence) everywhere except in the innermost regions of the disk.
+A region with reduced mass and angular momentum transport forms in the inner disk, characterized by local gas density and pressure enhancements as shown in Figure~\ref{fig:alphaGI}.
+This "dead zone" has characteristics similar to those in layered disk models \citep{Gammie1996}, except that the dead zone here is due to the suppression of the GI, not the suppression of magnetorotational instability (MRI, but see Section~\ref{Sect:paramspace}).
+A detailed comparison of MRI-suppressed and GI-suppressed dead zones was done in \citet{Vorobyov2024}.
+We note that $\alpha_{\rm GI}$ and $\alpha_{\rm R}$ are negligible prior to the formation of the disk ($t < 25$~kyr) and beyond the disk outer edge at later evolution times because the spatial distribution of matter there is nearly axisymmetric, the gravitational torques are small, and the fluctuations in the flow are minimal.
+Also, $\alpha_{\rm GI}$ and $\alpha_{\rm R}$ exceed the background $\alpha_{\rm visc}=10^{-4}$ in our model (which is non-zero due to assumed low-level hydrodynamic turbulence) by several orders of magnitude everywhere except in the innermost regions of the disk.
 The $\alpha_{\rm GI}$ profile in our disk is similar to those in other recent simulations \citep{xu23}, which is an independent confirmation of the physics in our model.
+The occurrence of the GI-suppressed dead zone is not due to simplified initial conditions in the cloud core.
+Numerical models with and without turbulence in the core show the development of gravitational instability in the disk soon after its formation \citep{Tomida2017,Bate2018,Wurster2020}, which has the general property of being stronger in the outer part of the disk and weaker at smaller distances.